ECP-VeloC/VELOC/README.md

 # VELOC: VEry-Low Overhead Checkpointing system

+VELOC software version 0.5

 VELOC is a collaboration between Argonne National Laboratory and Lawrence Livermore National Laboratory as part of the Exascale Computing Project.
 It is under development by the [FTI](https://github.com/leobago/fti) and [SCR](https://github.com/llnl/scr) development teams.

+## VELOC API

+This implementation of VELOC software is based on VELOC API

 ## Project Setup